Operational derivation of Maxwell-Boltzmann distribution with Maxwell's demon model: Result

-The above argument to derive the Boltzmann distribution can be generalized to the case of \textit{dit}s.
-That is, the cells of the tape can store $d$ values from 0 to $d-1$, and the particles have $d$ energy levels from $\ket{E_0}$ to $\ket{E_{d-1}}$.
-Let $p_i$ be the ratio of the number of cells storing the value $i$ to the total number of cells on the tape.
-Suppose that the $k$-th particle is excited to the state $\ket{E_i}$ when the $k$-th cell stores the value $i$.
-This state preparation can be completed by a similar mechanism to the one above, where a Carnot engine $\carnot$ is operated depending on the data in cells.
-Here, we can think of $d-1$ engines, $\carnot_i \,(i\in\{1,...,d-1\})$.
-The engine $\carnot_i$ is switched on when the measurement apparatus ${\sf D}$ finds $i$ in a cell, and then $\carnot_i$ dispenses energy $E_i$ to the corresponding particle.
-Each engine thus utilizes two heat baths of temperatures $T_H^{(i)}$ and $T_L^{(i)}(<T_H^{(i)})$ so that $E_i=k_{B}(T_H^{(i)}-T_L^{(i)})\ln 2$~\cite{comment1}, where all engines are assumed to be operated between two volumes, $V$ and $V/2$.
-We will use another notation $\carnot_i^{-1}$ to indicate the engine $\carnot_i$ operated in the reverse direction.
+The above argument to derive the Boltzmann distribution can be generalized to the systems of arbitrary levels.
+That is, the cells of the tape can store $d$ values from 0 to $d-1$, and there are $d$ possible states for particles, $\Phi_0, \Phi_1,...,\Phi_{d-1}$, whose energy levels are $E_0, E_1,..., E_{d-1}$, respectively.
+Let $p_i$ be the ratio of the number of particles in the state $\Phi_i$.
+Suppose that the $k$-th cell of the tape stores the value $i$ when the $k$-th particle is excited to $\Phi_i$.
+This state preparation can be completed by simply copying the measurement result about the particle state.

-Instead of the random NOT studied in the previous section, let us suppose random SWAP operations that change the value in a single cell.
-Let $\mathrm{SWAP}_{ij}$ denote a SWAP between two values $i$ and $j$, namely, $\mathrm{SWAP}_{ij}$ maps a value $i$ of a randomly chosen cell to $j$ and vice versa.
-Note that the NOT operation between two levels is effectively the same as the SWAP between them.
-Once such a $\mathrm{SWAP}_{ij}$ is applied to the $k$-th cell, which stores the value $i$ (assume $i<j$ without loss of generality), the mechanism ${\sf D}$ activates $\carnot_i^{-1}$ and then $\carnot_j$ to change the state of the $k$-th particle: $\carnot_i^{-1}$ retrieves energy $E_i$ from the particle and discard it to the heat bath at $T_L^{(i)}$, and $\carnot_j$ gives $E_j$ of energy to it.
+Instead of the noise-induced random NOT studied above, let us consider random SWAP operations that change the state of a particle.
+Let $\mathrm{SWAP}_{ij}$ denote a SWAP between two states $\Phi_i$ and $\Phi_j$, namely, $\mathrm{SWAP}_{ij}$ maps the state $\Phi_i$ of a randomly chosen particle to $\Phi_j$ and vice versa.
+Note that the NOT operation between two levels is effectively the same as the SWAP between them, so the process for the thermo-Turing system is basically the same as the one described above (and Fig. \ref{fig:cycle}) with the replacement of NOT with SWAP.